 You can catch the ferry right from Eminonu Square near the Galata Bridge.

 Catch an early morning flight to Cappadocia.
 Airports are located in Kayseri and Nevsehir and airport shuttles will connect you from the airport to your hotel.
-Here are three transfer services in Cappadocia.
+Here is a private transfer service in Cappadocia.

 Check into your hotel and spend the rest of the day touring Cappadocia.
 You can rent a car or hire a driver.
 We hired a driver because we did several point-to-point hikes and did not want to have to work out the difficult logistics of getting back to our car.
 We hired a driver through our hotel but this private driver service gets rave reviews.